By Michael Collins

 We don't have a substantial cushion between today's climate and dangerous warming.
 James E. Hanson

-With just a 2 meter rise in sea level around 530 million people around the world will need to find new homes because theirs will be gone.
+The head of NASA's Goddard Institute for Space Studies, James E. Hansen, announced the results of The link to this flash video was removed for security reasons around 530 million people around the world will need to find new homes because theirs will be gone.
 (United States Geological Survey) The impact on Florida is evident in the image.
 There will be 3.5 million people in need of new homes.

 The time between now and midcentury will be marked by ever-increasing devastation and displacement for human beings in coastal areas.
 About 40% of the earth's population lives within 60 miles of a coastal area.

 Where will the millions left homeless in Florida go?

 What's the response when tens of millions in Bangladesh have no place to go?